koppieesq/vanilla/_posts/2015-12-11-hello-world.md

 ---
 Welcome to WordPress.
 This is your first post.
 Edit or delete it, then start writing!

 I wine them and dine them but I don't let them tell me what to do.
-I DON'T.  Let them tell me.
-What to do.
+I DON'T.  Let them TELL me.
+What to DO.